-Long term treatment is becoming the norm in recover from drug and alcohol addiction.
+Long-term treatment is becoming the norm to recover from drug and alcohol addiction.
 Staying in treatment for 30, 60, 90 days has a better chance of long term recovery, or lifetime abstinence, after treatment.

-Addiction didn’t happen in a day: Addiction doesn’t often happen in a day.
+- Addiction didn’t happen in a day: Addiction doesn’t often happen in a day.
 Some drugs are powerful.
 Some people are especially susceptible to the powerful effects of drugs and alcohol.
-For most people, it takes at least a few days of heavily abusing drugs and alcohol for a chemical addiction to develop.
-Addiction can build up over years through varying phases of abuse and abstinence.
+It takes at least a few days of heavily abusing drugs and alcohol for a chemical addiction to develop for most people.
+Addiction can build up over the years through varying phases of abuse and abstinence.
 The point being, addiction doesn’t happen in a day.
 Recovery doesn’t happen in a day either.
 Recovery takes time.
 It’s important to create that time.

-Symptoms of withdrawal can be ongoing: Few people are educated on PAWS in recovery.
-Post Acute Withdrawal Syndrome is somewhat of a phenomena in which people with time in recovery continue to experience the symptoms of detox and withdrawal.
+- Symptoms of withdrawal can be ongoing: Few people are educated on PAWS in recovery.
+Post-Acute Withdrawal Syndrome is somewhat of a phenomenon in which people, with time in recovery, continue to experience detox and withdrawal symptoms.
 Up to 18-24 months in recovery, it is possible to experience the many symptoms of early recovery, which can be unsettling and triggering.
-Staying in a structured and sober environment ensures that there are professionally trained staff to help a patient through their symptoms and stay sober.
+Staying in a structured and sober environment ensures that there is professionally trained staff to help patients through their symptoms and stay sober.

-It takes time to work through underlying issues: Addiction is rarely a standalone issue.
-Many people have co-occurring mental health disorders and underlying issues which contributed to the development of their addiction.
-It takes time to do the deep work in therapy necessary to heal the underlying issues which might also take time to discover.
+- It takes time to work through underlying issues: Addiction is rarely a standalone issue.
+Many people have co-occurring mental health disorders and underlying issues that contributed to the development of their addiction.
+It takes time to do the deep work in therapy necessary to heal the underlying issues, which might also take time to discover.

 Everyone is capable of recovering.
-Design For Change offers customizable treatment programs which are inspired by the proven method of the twelve steps and evidence based treatment methods.
-For information on our residential treatment and other treatment programs, call us today at (877) 267-3646.
+Design For Change offers customizable treatment programs inspired by the proven method of the twelve steps and evidence-based treatment methods.
+For information on our residential treatment and other treatment programs…